 We always find having some examples can be helpful when trying to understand something, so as a follow on to our articles on Non-Functional Requirements and Writing Non-Functional Requirements we figured we'd provide some Non-Functional Requirement examples!
-We will use the framework we recommend, the SQuaRE1ISO/IEC 25010:2011 Systems and software Quality Requirements and Evaluation model.
+We will use the framework we recommend, the SQuaRE model.
 The descriptions for the categories are from that ISO model.

 As a reminder, the recommended approach is for the organization to gave a standard set of non-functional requirements.
 Then on each technology project, the list is refined for the specifics of the project.